 London, Ontario, Canada

 Fowler, David and Ware, Colin, "Strokes for Representing Univariate Vector Field Maps" (1989).
-Center for Coastal and Ocean Mapping.
+Graphics Interface.
 769.